The

 word for feast is the Hebrew word mo'ed, as it is written,

-"Speak unto the children of
+"Speak unto the children of Israel, and say unto them,

 In